What Is Preventive Maintenance? (Types, Benefits & Examples)

 How to Avoid Too Much Preventive Maintenance

 You can avoid over maintenance by creating a preventive maintenance program.
-Your preventive maintenance program should include your preventive maintenance schedule that will ensure your planned maintenance is conducted at the right intervals, which will minimize the risk of over maintenance.
+This program should include your preventive maintenance schedule that will ensure your planned maintenance is conducted at the right intervals, which will minimize the risk of over maintenance.

 Always carefully consider whether a preventive action really needs to be performed.
 A good rule of thumb is: If you go past the optimum point of repairs and inspections on a particular piece of equipment, you’re doing too much preventive maintenance and wasting money.
 Only take preventive maintenance actions when the benefits of doing so will outweigh the risks and costs.